NB. We've kept this page separate from our EMS/IR Metabolic Horse page as Cushings/PPID has its own complex metabolic circumstances.

 Our Cookie recently had a worrying seizure episode which I suspected was related to her Cushings.
 After doing the usual googling, I found the following related notes courtesy of The Chronicle of the Horse forum: www.chronofhorse.com/forum

 I should add that the forum post dates back to 2006 so in theory it’s outdated; however, here in 2019 I still found the following info useful.
 Credit due to poster Melyni (PhD) PAS, Dipl.
-ACAN, answering a question from poster ‘equineelders’, of Travellers Rest Equine Elders Sanctuary, whose horse had presented with similar symptoms to Cookie:
+ACAN, answering a question from poster ‘equineelders’, of Travellers Rest Equine Elders Sanctuary, whose horse had presented similarly to Cookie:

 “At AAEP in early Dec I attended a couple of talks on Cushings.
 The current thinking was that it isn't tumor per se of the anterior pituatary but a loss of the dopaminergic neurons that descend from the hypothalmus into the pars intermediar.